remix-run/react-router/doc/01 Route Configuration/0 Route.md

 The path used in the URL.

 It will concat with the parent route's path unless it starts with `/`.
-In which case you will need to use `childWillMatch` on the parent route so the router knows to keep going down the route tree.
+In which case you will need to use `absoluteChildPaths` on the parent route so the router knows to keep going down the route tree even though the parent path doesn't match the url.

 If left undefined, the router will try to match the child routes.